 Further, a client is always at risk of over-diversification and exposure to downside losses.
 To assure your clients that their investments are well-thought-out and at the minimum possible risk with respect to the market, your most-reliable tool is a well-written and explained report.

 Thanks to increasing competition and client expectations, it is vital for an investment firm to ensure that the clients have a working knowledge of how their wealth is being utilized.
-An increasing number of organizations are using reporting automation software to improve the quality of their reports.
+An increasing number of organizations are using augmented analytics tools to automate report writing to improve the quality of their reports.
 Further, reporting automation reduces the manual work required in generating reports and the margin of error significantly.

 However, a majority of these software lacks the ability to generate truly customizable reports.